-Dark, creamy, smooth, malty sweetness, with a velvety mouthfeel are the perfect words to describe Guinness Stout Beer, an Irish stout.
+Dark, creamy, smooth, and malty sweetness, with a velvety mouthfeel, are the perfect words to describe Guinness Stout Beer, an Irish stout.
 Some beer connoisseurs also describe the taste of Guinness as containing dark chocolate and coffee notes.

 What is Guinness Beer?

-Guinness is produced by first malting the barely, then crushing the malts, mixing with heated water, and mashing to extract sugars for brewing.
+Guinness is produced by first malting the barely, then crushing the malts, mixing them with heated water, and mashing to extract sugars for brewing.
 Next, this mash undergoes grain separation from the liquid roasted malt extract.
-Finally, the grain is roasted at a super high temperature (232oC), and mixed with hops, while the liquid is boiled, yeast is added, and everything is then mixed and allowed to mature.
+Finally, the grain is roasted at a super high temperature (232oC) and mixed with hops while the liquid is boiled, yeast is added, and everything is then mixed and allowed to mature.

 The malting and roasting of the barley account for the famous dark color of Guinness draught.
 Guinness Beer is a famous beer to drink for St. Patrick’s Day.

 Be sure to check my alcohol list to see what alcohol is gluten free.

 The unfortunate answer is no; Guinness is not gluten free.
 All it takes is one look at the ingredient label to recognize that this beer is not safe., As described above, barley is the main ingredient used in the production of Guinness.
 Barley is a grain that contains gluten, and those with celiac disease and gluten sensitivity must avoid it.

 Because of the malted barley gluten proteins, this beer tests over the 20 ppm gluten level.
 Any beer made from wheat or barley is unsafe for those with celiac or gluten intolerance.